wzgrx/ComfyUI-nunchaku/README.md

        ```

        After downloading, specify the corresponding folder name as the `int4_model`.

-  * **Note**: Currently, loading the **4-bit T5 model** consumes excessive memory. **We will optimize this in node v0.2.**
+    * **Note**: Currently, loading the **4-bit T5 model** consumes excessive memory. **We will optimize this later.**

-* **FLUX.1 Depth Preprocessor**: A node for loading the depth estimation model and output the depth map. `model_path` specifies the model location.
-You can manually download the model repository from [Hugging Face](https://huggingface.co/LiheYoung/depth-anything-large-hf) and place it in the `models/checkpoints` directory.
-To download via CLI, run:
+* **FLUX.1 Depth Preprocessor (deprecated)** : A legacy node for loading a depth estimation model and producing a corresponding depth map.
+The `model_path` parameter specifies the location of the model checkpoint.
+You can manually download the model repository from [Hugging Face](https://huggingface.co/LiheYoung/depth-anything-large-hf) and place it under the `models/checkpoints` directory.
+Alternatively, use the following CLI command:

   ```shell
   huggingface-cli download LiheYoung/depth-anything-large-hf --local-dir models/checkpoints/depth-anything-large-hf
   ```

+  **Note**: This node is deprecated and will be removed in a future release.
+Please use the updated **"Depth Anything"** node with the `depth_anything_vitl14.pth` model file instead.